Vištuk: History

-The village's golden age took a sharp turn in 1705, when it was burned to the ground during the Battle of Budmerice, during the 1703-11 Hungarian independence war led by Francis II Rákóczi.
+In 1705 the village was burned to the ground during the Battle of Budmerice, during the 1703-11 Hungarian independence war led by Francis II Rákóczi.
 The town was rebuilt, only to be burned down three more times in the 18th century.
 During that time, Anton Benčič, a Catholic priest, translator and one of the first proponents of the Slovak language, was born in Vištuk in 1745.

 In the 19th and 20th century the village grew somewhat, mainly thanks to its vineyards.
 In 1920, the current name, Vištuk, was codified.

 Infrastructure and Industry

 Vištuk has centralized water and gas distribution, but not a sewage system.
 The village lies outside of main roads, and is thus only serviced by local intercity buses.
 It does not have direct access to a railway.

 There is a school and a medical doctor in the village, the latter being present twice per week for adults and once per week for children.

 The village has shifted its focus from small businesses to tourism.
 It sits on the so-called "Low Carpathian Mountains Wine Route", which connects all major wine producing towns in the area.
 The town's Muller Thurgau wines are considered to be of above average quality.
 The town's annual farmer's market ties into the wine making, and has been drawing many visitors to the village every year.

 In addition, the village has created a natural area, including a unique nesting place for swallows.
 It consists of a sandstone wall with hundreds of holes that the swallows use for nesting in the spring.